NinoPotrkac/NinoPotrkac.github.io/index.md

 ---

 <b>Work Expirience </b>
-<p>After Highschool i started working, i worked as a commissioner for a year at a Konzum Warehouse, after that i was a security guard at Securitas fir 2 years.
+<p>After Highschool i started working, i worked as a commissioner for a year at a Konzum Warehouse, after that i was a security guard at Securitas for 2 years.</p>
-Testic 12345 </p>

 ---